New York Jets: Miami Dolphins

+Interconference

 New York Giants

-The New York Jets previously maintained a high tension rivalry against their in-town counterparts, the New York Giants, that has since diminished due to the infrequency with which the teams meet in the regular season.
-The pinnacle of the rivalry came on August 17, 1969 when both the Jets and Giants met for the first time, in a preseason game which was viewed as a "turf war" by both opponents.
-The Giants, considered a mediocre team at the time, were regarded as underdogs and were under much scrutiny by the media and their fans.
-Ultimately, the Jets bested their rival 37–14; this would result in the firing of Giants coach Allie Sherman.
+The New York Jets previously maintained a high tension rivalry against their in-town counterparts, the New York Giants, that has since diminished due to the infrequency of the teams meeting in the regular season.
+The pinnacle of the rivalry came on August 17, 1969, when the Jets and Giants met for the first time, in a preseason game which was viewed as a "turf war" by both sides.
+The Giants, considered a mediocre team at the time, were regarded as underdogs and faced considerable scrutiny from their fans and the media.
+The Jets 37–14 win resulted in the firing of Giants coach Allie Sherman.

-The Jets met the Giants in 1988 during the final game of the regular season.
+The Jets met the Giants in 1988 for the final game of the regular season.
 The Jets, with a 7–7–1 record, had little to lose as their hopes for playoff contention had vanished.
-The Giants, however, were contending for a playoff spot (they were 10–5 at that point) and a victory would have secured their spot and their division title.
-Although the six point favorites, the Giants were unable to overcome the Jets defense which sacked Giants quarterback Phil Simms eight times.
-With the Jets' victory and victories by the Rams and Eagles, the Giants were eliminated from playoff contention and the Jets gained respect in the eyes of many.
+The 10–5 Giants were fighting for a playoff spot, and a victory would have clinched a division title and playoff berth.
+Although the six point favorites, the Giants were unable to overcome a Jets defense that sacked their quarterback Phil Simms eight times.
+With the Jets' victory and wins by the Rams and Eagles, the Giants were eliminated from playoff contention and the Jets gained respect in the eyes of many.

-In spite of the big sibling rivalry that has resulted in trash talk between the players, both teams have formed an unexpected and consequently strong partnership sharing Giants Stadium for 26 years and MetLife Stadium, a venture in which both teams own a 50% share of the stadium.
+In spite of the big sibling rivalry that has resulted in trash talk between the players, both teams have formed an unexpected and consequently strong partnership sharing Giants Stadium for 26 years and MetLife Stadium, a venture in which both teams own a 50% share of the venue.
 The rivalry regained much of its tension in the 2011 NFL season when the Jets and Giants met in Week 16.
 Both teams needed a victory to keep their playoffs hope alive and there was significant trash talk between Rex Ryan and his players and many of the Giants in the weeks leading up to the game.
-Ryan and Giants running back Brandon Jacobs reportedly came close to blows after the game, a 29–14 win by the Giants.
+Ryan and Giants running back Brandon Jacobs reportedly came close to blows after the game, a 29–14 Giants win.
 The two teams met again on December 6, 2015, with the Jets coming from behind and winning 23–20 in overtime.
 The teams met again in 2019, with the Jets taking the win 34–27.
+On October 29, 2023, the Jets won 13–10 in overtime as the visitors.
+As of the 2023 season, the Giants lead the all-time series 8–7.